 This does not prove that Jesus used wine, but it might be considered a presumption in that direction.

 It should be noted in passing, however, that the common wine of the first century was lightly fermented.
 It did not have nearly the potency of modern wines.
 Note the following quote from Professor R. Laird Harris:

 All the wine [of Bible times] was light wine, i.e., not fortified with extra alcohol.
 Concentrated alcohol was only known in the Middle Ages when the Arabs invented distillation (“alcohol” is an Arabic word) so what is now called liquor or strong drink (i.e., whiskey, gin, etc.) and the twenty per cent fortified wines were unknown in Bible times.
 Beer was brewed by various methods, but its alcoholic content was light.
 The strength of natural wines is limited by two factors.
 The percentage of alcohol will be half of the percentage of the sugar in the juice.
 And if the alcoholic content is much above 10 or 11 percent, the yeast cells are killed and fermentation ceases.
 Probably ancient wines were 7-10 per cent . . . .
 To avoid the sin of drunkenness, mingling of wine with water was practiced.
 This dilution was specified by the Rabbis in NT times for the wine customary at Passover (1980, 376).

 Expediency, therefore, might be the prevailing factor in the case posed.
 If both grape juice and wine are available, grape juice, one would think, would be the wiser choice.
 It would avoid the appearance of evil, perhaps be less offensive (an occasion of stumbling), and not be an avenue to temptation in some (who might have a weakness for strong drink).

-In the final analysis, this issue is not one that should be pressed as a matter of doctrine and fellowship.
+In the final analysis, this issue of interpretation is not one that should be pressed as a matter of doctrine and fellowship.